devigopi/Module-2/2C BUILT-IN FUNCTIONS AND LAMBDA FUNCTIONS - RELATING TWO NUMBERS.md

 ---

 ### AIM
-To write a Python program to check the relation between two numbers — whether one number is greater than, equal to, or lesser than another — using a lambda function.
+To write a Python program to check the relation between two numbers— whether one number is greater than, equal to, or lesser than another — using a lambda function.

 ---